jackymallett/Threadneedle/README.md

   NonCommercial - You may not use the material for commercial purposes.
   NoDerivatives - If you remix, transform, or build upon the material, you may not
      distribute the modified material.

-The licensor cannot revoke these freedoms as long as you follow the license terms.

 —— CADIA Clause ——